 The Tecnológico de Monterrey operates from the ideology that development and technology should be utilized to contribute to the solution of important challenges in Mexico.
 For that reason, a wide range of different activities and aid programs have been established in which students are encouraged to contribute to the sustainable development of Mexico and the state of Morelos in particular.
 If you wish to participate in our Volunteer Social Work Program, include a letter explaining your reason(s) to participate in the program, the area of your interest and state your commitment to work at least 100 hours per semester in the program.

 Students have the option of residing in the host family program arranged by the International Education Office at Cuernavaca campus or independently.
 Students choosing the host family option will be provided with a room (double or single), three meals per day Monday through Saturday, a clean room, as well as guidance and advice.
+Price quoted on the budget sheet below is for a shared room.

 Costs (budget sheet)